Nested Sampling Methods: Introduction to Nested Sampling

 \paragraph*{Likelihood-restricted prior sampling (LRPS)}

-A new live point is sampled randomly from the prior, but it is required that its likelihood exceeds $L_{1}$.
+A new, independent live point is sampled randomly from the prior, but it is required that its likelihood exceeds $L_{1}$.
 This step is called likelihood-restricted prior sampling, LRPS, also known as constrained sampling or constrained simulation.
+Section~\ref{sec:Likelihood-restricted-prior-samp} extensively discusses LRPS methods.
 Any region with likelihoods below $L_{1}$ is not considered any further, and we have again $N$ live points within a volume.

 \paragraph*{Iterations}

 We repeat replacing live points (shrinking and LRPS steps), which continuously increases the likelihood threshold and shrinks the volume by approximately a constant factor.
 Put in another way, removing the lowest point of $N$ automatically chooses likelihood thresholds such that the volume decreases by a constant factor, at least on average.
 NS scans the prior from the worst to best likelihood.
 The progression by constant shrinkage factors reduces the remaining volume exponentially.